 Las Vegas Show

-X Country is a country-themed adult dance revue built around modern country hits, choreographed routines, and a casual cabaret atmosphere.
-It works best if you want a simple, country-driven adult show without the scale or structure of a major Vegas production.
-Skip it if you’re looking for a polished topless revue, live music, or a more theatrical experience.
+X Country is a country-themed adult dance revue at Harrah’s Las Vegas built around modern country hits, choreographed routines, revealing costumes, and a casual cabaret atmosphere.
+It works best for visitors who want a simple, country-driven adult show without the scale or structure of a major Vegas production.
+Skip it if you want a more polished topless revue, live music, elaborate staging, or a theatrical experience.

 Best Ticket Deals